hermantran/taxgraphs/README.md

   }
 }
 ```
-The total tax is left empty on the last bracket since there is no maximum.
-The total tax is also not available in the individual JSON files; it is calculated and added in during the concatenation process.
+The total tax is not available for the last bracket since there is no maximum.
+The total tax is also not available in any tax bracket for the individual JSON files; it is instead calculated and added to the final JSON file during compilation.

 Pull requests to update or correct any of the tax rates are welcome.